Measuring for Furniture Delivery

-Be sure to consider all doors, entryways, stairs, and hallways from delivery truck to the final destination of your new piece of furniture.
-Look for obstacles like chandeliers and other fixtures, bannisters and turns.
-Pay special attention to narrow entryways and hallways, to determine entryway clearance, measure the distance from exterior/hallway wall to the opposite wall on the interior – your furniture cannot be longer than the length (c)
+Be sure to consider all doors, entryways, stairs and hallways from the delivery truck to the final destination of your new piece of furniture.
+Look for obstacles like chandeliers and other fixtures, banisters and turns.
+Pay special attention to narrow entryways and hallways, to determine entryway clearance, measure the distance from exterior/hallway wall to the opposite wall on the interior – your furniture cannot be longer than the length (c).

 Measure the interior height (a) and width (b) of all doorways that you will pass through to get your furniture in its place.
 Be sure to take a good look at how far doors open, unless the door can swing open a full 180 degrees, it will partially block the opening of the doorway and reduce your clearance dimensions.